daniel-keogh/ion-currency/README.md

 # Ion Currency

-Ionic app that displays foreign exchange rates from the European Central Bank using the [Exchange Rates API](https://exchangeratesapi.io/).
+Ionic app that displays foreign exchange rates from the European Commission using the [exchangerate.host API](https://exchangerate.host/).
 The app features a converter, and uses [Chart.js](https://www.chartjs.org/) to display a visual overview of historical rates.

 ## Run